About this course

 Course Entry Points

-Course entry points are based on the Entry Requirements described below and are determined by an applicant's previous study.
+Course entry points are determined by an applicant's previous study, as noted in the course Entry Requirements.

 |100pt (A) Program||100|